hamedrnik/secure_server/README.md

 IMPORTANT NOTE
 ==============
-After this script has been run, you `cannot` login via root user from ssh.
-You should login via 'deployer' user.
+After this script has been run, you `cannot` login with root user via ssh.
+You should login with 'deployer' user.

 LICENSE
 =======